vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 The Parties API should now return a list of all **parties** (which can be filtered by party `id`) with the following additional information:

-- current `id` of the referral set the party is associated with
+- current `id` of the referral set the party is currently associated with
+- current `id` of the party they pay referral rewards to
 - current `epochs_in_referral_set`
 - current `party_epoch_notional_taker_volume`
 - current `referral_reward_factor`